RROrg/rr/README.md

 ### 3: Components

-For the packag of has been initialized and build image, please go to [RR-CUSTOM](https://rrorg.github.io/rr/).
+During the compilation process, you need to connect to the Internet to obtain model and version information and download the corresponding ROM.
+If you cannot connect to the Internet, please build a pre-compiled bootloader through [RR-CUSTOM](https://rrorg.github.io/rr/).

 ### 4: GPU: